OpenJAUS/openjaus/openjaus/trunk/Core/readme.txt

    JausDouble within the message data structure).

 5. Change the contents of the source file to reflect the correct JAUS message names
-   ex: Rename all â€œxXxXâ€? to the proper JAUS message name.
+   ex: Rename all "xXxX" to the proper JAUS message name.
    (Again, this process is CaSe SENsitive!)

 6. Add any initialization code to the dataInitialize() function.